Modeling Interface

 Click on the icon anywhere to return to the project management page.

-# Project setup
+# Project Settings

 Click on the project name to display the Settings screen for the project, as follows.

-• Project type:Public, Private.
+• Project Type:Public, Private.
 Private items can only be viewed and modified by the current user, and Public items can be viewed or copied by other users.

 • Project Name:Modify the name of the project.

-• Archive mode:Submit the document for the activity, you cannot edit the project after archiving.
+• Archive Mode:Submit the document for the activity, you cannot edit the project after archiving.

-# Create a New document
+# New

 Can support common file formats, such as IGES, STEP, etc., specific instructions can see the data exchange related content.

-# Import/export CrownCAD files
+# Import/Export CrownCAD Files

-To import and export CrownCAD files, click Export to Local in Import/Export and Import CrownCAD File.
+To import and export CrownCAD files, click “Export To Local Files” in “Import/Export” and Import CrownCAD File.
 You can determine whether to export the CrownCAD file including engineering drawings, standard parts, and templates.
 The exported files can be imported to the CrownCAD file.

 How to use: